 Figure 14.3.6.2.2-1: Monitoring Events Subscription Procedure

 1. The VAL server sends Monitoring Events Subscription request to the NRM server, requesting the NRM server to monitor the events related to the VAL UE(s) as per the subscription request, and shall include the information related to the events that the VAL server is interested in.
+The VAL server shall include either event details or a Monitoring profile ID for identifying the monitoring and/or analytics events.
+The VAL server may include VAL service ID, temporal and/or spatial validity conditions applied for the monitoring events.

 2. The NRM server shall check if the VAL server is authorized to initiate the Monitoring Events Subscription request and if authorized, shall respond with Monitoring Events Subscription Response message, indicating the successful subscription status along with subscription information to the VAL server.
+If event details are not received, the NRM server derives the event details from the Monitoring profile ID based on local configuration then uses the derived information to consume the relevant core network services; otherwise, the NRM server uses the received event details to consume the relevant core network services and generates a Monitoring profile ID which is included in the Monitoring Event Subscription response.
+The VAL service ID may be used by the NRM server to derive event specific information in 3GPP core network services (e.g. QoS requirement in analytics event subscription), based on local configuration.

+NOTE: The mapping between Monitoring profile ID and event details in the NRM server can be pre-configured and/or dynamically built based on VAL server request with explicitly sent event details.

-3. Based on the events of interest information in the subscription request message, the NRM server shall subscribe to the UE monitoring events (like, LOSS_OF_CONNECTIVITY, COMMUNICATION_FAILURE etc.) for the set of UEs (VAL UEs) in the subscription request, as specified in 3GPP TS 23.502 [11].
+3. Based on the events of interest information in the subscription request message, if applicable, the NRM server shall subscribe to the UE monitoring events (like, LOSS_OF_CONNECTIVITY, COMMUNICATION_FAILURE etc.) for the set of UEs (VAL UEs) in the subscription request, as specified in 3GPP TS 23.502 [11].

-4. Based on the events of interest information in the subscription request message, the NRM server shall subscribe to the UE analytics events (like ABNORMAL_BEHAVIOUR etc.) for the set of UEs (VAL UEs) in the subscription request, as specified in 3GPP TS 23.288 [34].
+4. Based on the events of interest information in the subscription request message, if applicable, the NRM server shall subscribe to the UE analytics events (like ABNORMAL_BEHAVIOUR etc.) for the set of UEs (VAL UEs) in the subscription request, as specified in 3GPP TS 23.288 [34].

 * * * Next Change * * * *